 - The path specified in the “3D Viewer URL” publish option should end with a forward slash “/”.

 - The “3D Viewer URL” publish option is ignored in the RapidAuthor preview mode.

 Instead of defining the URL to Cortona3D Solo in the RapidAuthor publish options you can create a custom specification component and specify this URL there as a default value or permanently.
-The custom specification component can be created with RapidSpecification module of RapidDeveloper.
+The custom specification component can be created with the RapidSpecification module of RapidDeveloper.
 All existing projects should be then opened with the custom specification component.
 This method is recommended if you have a big team of authors and would like to ensure that publications created by different authors use the same URL.

-Web server setting
+Web server settings

-Your web server should be able to use the cross-origin resource sharing (CORS) for the files *.js, *.js.mem, *.json and *.data from http://shared.customer.com/res/.
+Your web server should be able to use the cross-origin resource sharing (CORS) for the files *.js, *.js.mem, *.json, and *.data from http://shared.customer.com/res/.

 The information about CORS activation on various servers is available here: http://enable-cors.org/server.html

 Header set Access-Control-Allow-Origin "*"